 Literature list and study hand-outs given by the lecturer before the course start and during the course.

-Lectures, contact teaching, problem based learning, guided assignments, independent assignments, independent work with literature, exam.
+Lectures, contact teaching, problem based learning, guided assignments and independent assignments, independent work with literature, exam.
 Tuition is in Finnish.

 Assessment is based on continuous assessment of a student, attendance, practical excersises and their assessment.
 Each student is assessed from the starting point of her/his abilities.
 MInimum 80 % presence of contact studies must fullfill.
-Presence at Dye Course 100 %.
+All given assignments must be done.

 Tuition in Finnish